revsys/django-health-check/README.rst

     pip install django-health-check

-Add the health checker to an URL you want to use:
+Add the health checker to a URL you want to use:

 .. code:: python